cidacslab/plataforma-clima-ambiente-readthedocs/docs/source/cemaden_data.rst

 Types of sensors
 ^^^^^^^^^^^^^^^^

 Each type of station monitored by CEMADEN presents data according to some sensors.
 These sensors monitor different environmental variables.

-Among them, we have the following codes shown in the :ref:`Sensor Table <tabela-sensores>` :
+See the :ref:`Sensor types table <tabela-sensores>` for the codes associated with the environmental variables monitored by each station type.

 .. _tabela-sensores:

-.. table:: Tipos de sensores para estações do CEMADEN
+.. table:: Sensor types for CEMADEN stations
    :widths: auto
    :align: center